Network Centrality Metrics Based on Unrestricted Paths, Walks and Cycles Compared to Standard Centrality Metrics: Results

-In Figure \ref{fig:random_graphs_out-centrality_in-centrality} and in Table \ref{table:corr_in_out}, both $\text{ER}(1000, 0.01)$ and $\text{WS}(1000, 10, 0.5)$ networks display an initially strong positive correlation, which eventually reverses into a strong negative correlation as the edge probability increases.
+In Figure \ref{fig:random_graphs_out-centrality_in-centrality} and in Table \ref{table:corr_in_out}, both $\text{ER}(1000, 0.01)$ and $\text{WS}(1000, 10, 0.5)$ networks display an initially strong positive Pearson correlation, which eventually reverses into a strong negative Pearson correlation as the edge probability increases.
 However, for the $\text{BA}(1000, 5)$ network, the reversal has already begun for the edge probability value $0.1$ since part of the scatter plot shows a positive correlation, while the other part shows a negative correlation.
 As the edge probability increases, the correlation between in-centrality and out-centrality becomes strongly negative.
 We are again essentially seeing the inverting ranking behavior of out-centrality and in-centrality as the edge probability increases.
+In Table \ref{table:Spearman_corr_in_out}, this inverted ranking can be verified by looking at the change in rank correlation as edge probability increases.